Tuesday, November 14, 2017

 13. Nevermore

-I could've easily grouped "The Fairy Feller's Master-Stroke", "Nevermore", and "The March of the Black Queen" together but eh, I didn't feel like it.
-This is because I've long been fine listening to the minute and seventeen second long "Nevermore" on it's own, proving how very solid it stands by itself.
-This is essentially the breather in Freddie's "Side Black" on Queen II, a brief, captivating moment of pure beauty to be found with his remarkable piano playing and the band's signature, operatic vocal harmonies.
+I could have easily grouped "The Fairy Feller's Master-Stroke", "Nevermore", and "The March of the Black Queen" together but I often listen to the minute and seventeen second long "Nevermore" on its own, proving how solid it stands by itself.
+This is essentially the breather in Freddie's "Side Black" on Queen II, a brief, beautiful, and captivating moment with his remarkable piano playing and the band's signature operatic vocal harmonies in tow.
+Along with Sheer Heart Attack's "Dear Friends", it is the band's finest short and sweet piano interlude.

 12. It's Late

 News of the World's "It's Late" is a different kind of epic for Queen.
-Grandiose, layered, rhapsodic, and dramatic are convincing words to use in describing even the shortest of Queen songs, let alone their more complex, multi-sectioned ones.
-But for "It's Late", Brian May firmly rooted it in stripped-down guitar, bass, and drums, though it still adheres to being composed in three acts and near reaches the six and a half minute mark.
-Lyrically it tells the story of a love affair reaching it's zenith and the rich yet basic guitar intro to "It's Late" is on the long list of my favorite individual moments from any Queen song.
+Grandiose, layered, rhapsodic, and dramatic are convincing words to use in describing even the shortest of Queen songs, let alone their more complex and multi-sectioned ones.
+Yet for "It's Late", Brian May firmly rooted it in stripped-down guitar, bass, and drums, though it still adheres to being composed in three acts and near reaches the six and a half minute mark.
+Lyrically, it tells the story of a love affair reaching its zenith, and the rich yet basic guitar intro is on the long list of my favorite individual moments from any Queen song.

 11. A Kind of Magic

-The first proper title track to actually appear on the album it's title shared was "A Kind of Magic".
-Roger Taylor wrote a more complex, different version for the Highlander soundtrack and then Freddie re-arranged it similarly to how he tweaked "Radio Ga Ga" for maximum hit appeal.
-To single out the best Brian May guitar solo is rather fruitless do to how many astounding ones there are, but the incredibly stylish leads that are featured in "Magic" are amongst his finest.
-Freddie's vocal likewise is chill and romantic and it shows just what you can do with taking a line from a movie and crafting a superb pop song around it.
+The first proper title track to actually appear on the album that its title shared was "A Kind of Magic".
+Roger Taylor wrote a more complex and different version for the Highlander soundtrack, then Freddie re-arranged it similarly to how he tweaked "Radio Ga Ga" for maximum hit appeal.
+To single out the best Brian May guitar solo is fruitless do to how many astounding ones there are, but the incredibly stylish leads that are featured in "Magic" are amongst his finest.
+Freddie's vocal likewise is chill and romantic, showing just what you can do with taking a line from a movie and crafting a superb pop song around it.

 10. Good Old-Fashioned Lover Boy

-If we're to be honest, there probably isn't a catchier Queen song than "Good Old-Fashioned Lover Boy".
-Is there even a catchier 70s song period?
-Freddie was still delivering the occasional music hall number at this point in the band's flawless years and "Lover Boy" has his campy charm oozing all over it.
-This has yet another guitar solo from Brian May that displays the highest possible level of craftsmanship; a call and response, meticulously arranged, brass-section-esque lead that matches Freddie's ragtime pop sensibilities to a wondrous tee.
+If we are to be honest, there probably is not a catchier Queen song than "Good Old-Fashioned Lover Boy".
+Is there even a catchier song from the 1970s?
+Freddie was still delivering the occasional music hall number at this point in the band's flawless years, and "Lover Boy" has his campy charm oozing all over it.
+This has yet another guitar solo from Brian May that displays the highest possible level of craftsmanship; a call and response, meticulously arranged, brass-section-influenced lead that matches Freddie's ragtime pop sensibilities to a wondrous tee.

 9. I Want to Break Free